Automated Lay Language Summarization of Biomedical Scientific Reviews: Dataset Description

 The most common transformation to make the paragraph more straightforward is to remove unnecessary details.
 Although some details such as experimental settings, control experiments or quantitative results are informative for professionals and may indicate the quality of a scientific review, such information may confuse laypeople and obscure the key findings from the review.
 The critical message for laypeople is the general association between an intervention and a health condition, rather than the precise details of the scientific evidence used to support this conclusion.

-Then, explaining the relevant background information, including the prevalence, mortality, risk factors and outcome of a condition, enables readers to establish whether or not the topic under discussion meets their information needs.
-Jargon (or even some standard medical terms) presents another issue that prevents laypeople from referring to peer-reviewed paper for answers to their health-related questions.
-Thus, providing definitions for technical terms (such as ``randomized control trials'' in Table \ref{transformation_case_study} can make professionally-authored text more understandable to a lay audience.
+Explaining relevant background information, including the prevalence, mortality, risk factors and outcome of a condition, enables readers to establish whether or not the topic under discussion meets their information needs.
+Jargon (or even some standard medical terms) presents another challenge that prevents laypeople from referring to peer-reviewed papers for answers to their health-related questions.
+Providing definitions for technical terms (such as ``randomized control trials'' in Table \ref{transformation_case_study}) can make professionally-authored text more understandable to a lay audience.
 Restating the sentence, especially title or headings, in an interrogative sentence makes the scientific content more engaging, and highlights the clinical question under consideration in the review.
 Sometimes, it is difficult for laypeople to understand the importance of the study question.

-Last, many cases in our dataset require sentence structure simplification.
-By rephrasing the long and obscure sentences into shorter ones, it can break the complex information into smaller, easier-to-process units.
-In fact, we also found many other simplification phenomena, such as avoiding using passive voice, using "must" to indicate requirements, minimizing abbreviations, and so forth.
-It's impossible to find and categorize all the transformation types in our dataset, so we only list the typical ones in this paper.
+Finally, many cases in our dataset require sentence structure simplification.
+Rephrasing lengthy, convoluted sentences as shorter ones can divide complex information into smaller, easier-to-process units.
+We also identified other less frequent transformations, such as avoiding passive voice, using ``must'' to indicate requirements, and minimizing abbreviations.
+As it would be intractable to exhaustively identify and categorize all of the transformation types in our dataset, we provide only the most commonly encountered ones in this paper.